AdityaChavan2681/Friends-App/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version used is 3.1.0, please use rvm ruby-3.1.0 for expected results

-* System dependencies
+* System dependencies the O.S used is ubuntu 22.04 LTS, ruby versions around 3.0.2 might have a conflict with the O.S version.

 * Configuration